 Lobular carcinoma in situ (LCIS) means that cells inside some of the breast lobules have started to become abnormal.
+LCIS It is not a cancer.

-The lobules are glands that make milk when breast feeding.
-The abnormal cells are all contained within the inner lining of the breast lobules.
+The lobules are glands that make breast milk.
+The abnormal cells are all contained within the inner lining of the lobules.
 LCIS is also called lobular neoplasia.
 It might be found in both breasts.

 - a breast examination every 6 to 12 months

-- a breast X-ray (mammogram) every year for about 5 years
+- a breast x-ray (mammogram) every year for about 5 years

 If a cancer does start to develop, the monitoring should pick it up at a very early stage.
 Then you can have the treatment you need as early as possible.

 You might have surgery rather than monitoring if you have a particular type of LCIS called pleomorphic LCIS.

 Trials and research

 Research has focused on trying to find genetic changes that might increase the risk of developing LCIS.
 Trials have shown that some of the known genetic changes that increase the risk of breast cancer, also increase the risk of developing LCIS.

 Researchers are also looking into using different types of hormone therapy to prevent invasive breast cancer after a diagnosis of LCIS.